What is Cyber Security and Why is it Important?

 Career Opportunity and Salary Potential in Cyber Security

-To help fill the need for more professionals in the cyber security world, CyberSeek, a project funded by the federal government and supported by industry partners, provides detailed information on demand for these workers by state.
-The tool shows that, across the country, there are about 286,000 job openings in the field, while 747,000 people currently hold jobs.
-That comes out to a ratio of only 2.6 employed workers for every opening, reflecting a large unfilled demand.
-In contrast, the overall ratio for all U.S. jobs is 5.6.
+To help fill the need for more professionals in the cyber security world, CyberSeek, a project funded by the federal government and supported by industry partners, provides detailed information on the demand for these workers by state.
+The tool shows that, across the country, there were 180,000 job openings for information security analysts between May 2021 and April 2022, with only 141,000 professionals holding jobs in the role, reflecting an unfilled demand of 39,000 workers.

 “There’s a huge shortfall right now in entry-level and midlevel cyber security roles,” Kamyck said.
 “You’re looking at demand across all business sectors, with companies of all sizes.

-Entry-Level Cyber Security Roles
+Entry-level Cyber Security Roles

-Mid-Level Cyber Security Roles
+Mid-level Cyber Security Roles

-Advanced-Level Cyber Security Roles
+Advanced-level Cyber Security Roles

-- Cyber Security Manager – Managers in this field make an average salary of $103,000 and top skills include project management, network security and risk management.
+- Cyber Security Architect: Cyber security architects make an average salary of $159,752, and top skills for the role include software development, network and information security and authentication.

-- Cyber Security Architect – Cyber security architects make an average salary of $131,000 and top skills for the role include software development, network and information security and authentication.
+- Cyber Security Manager: Managers in this field earn an average salary of $130,000, and top skills include project management, network security and risk management.

 What Does a Cyber Security Professional Do?